 This study was carried out on Epidemiology and co-infection of malaria and schistosomiasis in Igede land Benue State, Nigeria at a cross sectional level.

 A total of 1000 samples were collected from Oju and Obi local government area of Igede land, out of which 437 were observed to be infected with malaria 146 with schistosomiasis, and 39 with coinfection of malaria and schistosomiasis.
 This translated to overall prevalence of 43.70%, 14.6% and 3.9% respectively in the study area.
 The high prevalence of malaria in the area reflects high exposure to infection by participants in the study area.
 This was a cross-sectional study which included both children, adult male and female including pregnant women living in the study area.
-This could be due to absolute dependence on natural water sources for drining, domestic activities and bathing.
+This could be due to absolute dependence on natural water sources for drinking, domestic activities and bathing.

 Compared to the level of infections in the present study, lower prevalence of urogenital schistosomiasis among pregnant women has been reported elsewhere in Nigeria by Eyo et al.; (2012) (23.8%) Salawu and Odiambo (20.8%) (2013) Ode et al.; (2022).
 Differences in the method used for the detection of S. haematobium may partly explain the observed differences in rates and intensity.
 Although some of these studies attributed the lower prevalence levels of urinary schistosomiasis among pregnant women to a taboo restricting pregnant from visiting natural water bodies Eyo et al., (2012), compared with urine sedimentation method used in this study, the lower sensitive centrifugation use in the diagnosis of S. haematobium infection in other studies may have under estimated true infection level.
 Another reason which may cause lower rate of infection in the study by Ode et al.; (2022), Olayinka et al (2020) is that the study population was only restricted to pregnant women in Igede land while the present study is a cross-sectional study encompassing both young and old males and females including pregnant women-all inclusive.